mw10013/clj-sql-mapper/README.md

 ## Usage

-The namespace for SQL functions is clj-sql-mapper.sql.
+The namespace for dynamic SQL functions is clj-sql-mapper.sql.

     => (require '(clj-sql-mapper [sql :as sql]))